 Making Biscotti is not hard, I repeat, making Biscotti is not hard!
-Who wants to make Peppermint White Chocolate Biscotti, it’s easy!
+Who wants to make Peppermint Biscotti??
+It's easy!

 These Peppermint White Chocolate Biscotti have a delicate flavor of peppermint, compliments by the white chocolate.
 They are not overly sweet and I like to bake them so they are not super crunchy, if you like them hard, just allow them to bake a little longer when you are baking them after they are sliced.